June 3

 June 3, 2024

-In this beginner’s guide to metal music theory, we’ll break down key elements such as scales, modes, and chord progressions.
-You’ll understand how to create powerful riffs, harmonize melodies, and develop the dark, aggressive sound that defines the genre.
+In this beginner guide to metal music theory, we will break down key elements like scales, modes, and chord progressions.
+Learn to create powerful riffs.
+Harmonize melodies to enhance the music.
+Develop the dark, aggressive sound that defines the genre.

 What You’ll Learn Here: